Schools at the County Museum at Hartlebury

 - There is both a museum cafe and shop on site.
 The shop contains a selection of gifts suitable for your pupils’ pockets.

 - We require a minimum of 3 working days’ notice to 2 weeks notice to cancel your visit to Hartlebury.
 In the event of this notice not being given (with the exception of inclement weather), admission charges will be waived but session and role-play fees will still be charged.

 The Learning Team can provide further information via Teachers’ Packs and ideas for pre- and post-visit activities if required.
-Please contact them on: 01299 250416 or email firstname.lastname@example.org.
+For more information, to discuss or make a booking for Worcestershire County Museum, please click here to submit an enquiry form.
+A member of the team will be with you shortly.